LT-Intro-To-AI/a0-git-github-fundamentals-ivythornb/README.md

 # :wave: The Basics of Git and GitHub

-## 🤓 Course overview and learning outcomes
+## Course overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform.

 ## :octocat: Git and GitHub

-**Git is a distributed Version Control System (VCS) that helps track changes as you work on new software development projects.** Git tracks the changes you make so you always have a record of what you’ve worked on and you can easily revert back to an older version of your code if need be.
-It also makes working with others easier—groups of people can work together on the same project and merge their changes into one final source!
+**Git is a distributed Version Control System (VCS) that helps track changes as you work on new software development projects.** Git tracks the changes you make so you always have a record of what you’ve worked on and you can easily revert back to an older version of your code.
+It also makes working with others easier- merge their changes into one final source!

 **GitHub is a collaboration platform.** From software to legal documents, you can count on GitHub to help you do your best work with the collaboration and security tools your team needs.
 With GitHub, you can keep projects completely private, invite the world to collaborate, and streamline every step of your project.